2017 Texas Artist of the Year: Trenton Doyle Hancock

 "We are thrilled to announce the extraordinary Trenton Doyle Hancock as our 2017 Texas Artist of the Year and the remarkable Lynn Goode as our 2017 Texas Patron of the Year," said Kristen Johnson Perrin, Board President, Art League Houston.
 "These awards are long standing traditions of Art League Houston.
 It is an important component of our mission to honor those who make such a compelling difference in our community and throughout the state of Texas through their contribution to the arts.
 The good work of Trenton Doyle Hancock and Lynn Goode not only sparked the imagination of our local community, but continues to have a ripple effect that resonates throughout the United States and beyond.”

-As the 2017 Texas Artist of the Year, Trenton Doyle Hancock will be featured in an exhibition in Art League Houston’s Main, Hallway and Front Galleries from September 8 - November 4, 2017.
+As the 2017 Texas Artist of the Year, Trenton Doyle Hancock will be featured in an exhibition in Art League Houston’s Main Gallery from September 8 - November 4, 2017.
+Art League Houston will also present an exhibition featuring artwork from the private collection of Lynn Goode in Art League Houston’s Front Gallery.
 Both awardees will be celebrated at the organization’s annual gala, which will be held in their honor on Friday, October 13, 2017.
 For ticket and table purchase information please contact Jill Nepomnick at Art League Houston, 713 523 9530.

 For almost two and a half decades, Trenton Doyle Hancock has been constructing his own surreally beautiful and fantastical narrative that continues to develop and inform his prolific artistic output.
 Part fictional, part autobiographical, Hancock’s work pulls from his own personal experience, art historical canon, comics and superheroes, pulp fiction, and myriad pop culture references, resulting in a complex amalgamation of characters and plots possessing universal concepts of light and dark, good and evil, and all the gray in between.